iamwhil/graph19/README.md

 A. You're probably thinking that was a silly thing to do...
 3 lines into a 37 line class?!
 Agreed.
 But what if it was not 3 lines, what if it was LOTS of lines ... like 5... and included lots of complicated and convoluted logic?
 Well now a resolver is looking pretty good.
 It cleans up your muatation and you can test it!

 B. "But... coulnd't you previously call the resolve / resolve_field with a proc?
 Why don't you do that now?!"
 Fair enough.
 If you have a work flow with resolvers you're calling with a proc God speed.
 Have fun.
-However I really like this approach because there is no black magic with the `(obj, args, ctx)` being passed to .call and you get a shiney initializer!
+However I really like this approach because there is no black magic with the `(obj, args, ctx)` implicitly being passed to .call and you get a shiney initializer!

 ## RSpec - Regular Spectacular!